accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.2/index.md

 ---
 title: In each web page, the opening of a new window must not be triggered without user action.
-Is this rule respected?
+Has this rule been followed?
 ---